-Since you’ve most probably already got some felt at home, you might just as well make felt letters, they will engage toddlers and especially preschoolers for quite a while!
-Let me give you an idea how to make a DIY felt board and SIMPLE felt letters for your kid.
-I’ve added a visual presentation of various felt materials towards the end of the post, hoping you get a better picture of what kind of felt to choose for the letters.
-Have a look!
+This post contains affiliate links.
+Thanks for your support.
+Since you've most probably already got some felt at home, you might just as well make felt letters.
+They will engage toddlers and especially preschoolers for quite a while!
+I've added a visual presentation of various felt materials towards the end of the post, hoping you get a better picture of what kind of felt to choose for the letters.

 - self-adhesive velcro

 - a large piece of 2 or 3 mm thick felt (A3 or larger)

 Step 2 - Cut Out Diy Felt Letters

 The easiest way?
 I didn't even bother to use any stencils.
 I just cut into the felt.
 In this case, you'll have to be creative, adjusting the cutting lines as you go.
 And the letters might be of uneven size.
 But there is no need to make them perfect.
 This has turned out to be the quickest and most convenient way for me to diy felt letters from felt scraps.

 If you want to, you can use my free printable alphabet letters template - reversed letters to use as applique here in this how to make applique post.

 And a third option: you can draw the letters on the freezer paper and then stick them onto the felt before cutting them.
 And here comes the trick: iron over the freezer paper, the glossy side of the paper facing the felt.
 The freezer paper will temporarily stick onto the felt.
 Cut out and you're done.
 Voila!

 How to CHOOSE THE BEST MATERIALS for your felt letters: